Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: Controller Design

 \subsection{Overview of Control}

-Section \ref{sec:modelsummary} shows that the $N$-in-1 AWE system is a complex multi-input multi-output (MIMO) system, making it challenging to ensure both safety and efficiency under fluctuating power inputs.
-Due to the MIMO characteristics and strong nonlinearity, PID \cite{qi2023design,qi2021pressure} or model predictive control (MPC) based on linearization are not suitable \cite{baldea2014integrated}.
-To address these challenges with full consideration of the nonlinear MIMO characteristics, this paper developed a nonlinear model predictive controller (NMPC) for the $N$-in-1 AWE system.
+Section \ref{sec:modelsummary} shows that the $N$-in-1 AWE system is a nonlinear multi-input multi-output (MIMO) system, where safety and efficiency must be balanced under fluctuating power inputs.
+Conventional PID controllers \cite{qi2023design,qi2021pressure} and linear MPC based on local linearization are inadequate for such dynamics \cite{baldea2014integrated}.
+To address this, we develop an NMPC-based framework.

-As in the classical MPC, we consider a control horizon $N^\text{h}$ and a step length $\Delta t$ for time-domain discretization.
-Given the large time constants of the temperature and HTO accumulation processes, typically on the order of tens of minutes, a longer horizon is required, and a large step length is desired to reduce the size of the optimization problem.
-Therefore, we use the trapezoidal format to discretize (\ref{eq:equstate}) in the time domain to ensure accuracy and numerical stability:
+As in standard MPC, a control horizon $N^\text{h}$ and time step $\Delta t$ are defined.
+Because temperature and HTO accumulation evolve over tens of minutes, a relatively long horizon is required.
+To limit computational burden while preserving accuracy, we discretize (\ref{eq:equstate}) using the trapezoidal scheme to ensure accuracy and numerical stability:

-Additionally, the control objectives and constraints are established as follows.
+The control objectives and constraints are established as follows.